MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/minecraft-server-gametest.md

 ms.service: minecraft-bedrock-edition
 title: minecraft/server-gametest Module
 description: Contents of the @minecraft/server-gametest module
-monikerRange: "=minecraft-bedrock-experimental"
 ---
 # `@minecraft/server-gametest` Module

 The @minecraft/server-gametest module provides scriptable APIs for scaffolding and testing content experiences in Minecraft.

-> [!CAUTION]
-> This module is still in pre-release.
-It may change or it may be removed in future releases.

 ## [Changelog](changelog.md)